In situ resource utilization: Solar cell production

 It has long been suggested that solar cells could be produced from the materials present in lunar soil.
-Silicon, aluminium, and glass, three of the primary materials required for solar cell production, are found in high concentrations in lunar soil and can be utilised to produce solar cells.
+Silicon, aluminium, and glass, three of the primary materials required for solar cell production, are found in high concentrations in lunar soil and can be used to produce solar cells.
 In fact, the native vacuum on the lunar surface provides an excellent environment for direct vacuum deposition of thin-film materials for solar cells.

 Solar arrays produced on the lunar surface can be used to support lunar surface operations as well as satellites off the lunar surface.
 Solar arrays produced on the lunar surface may prove more cost effective than solar arrays produced and shipped from Earth, but this trade depends heavily on the location of the particular application in question.

 Another potential application of lunar-derived solar arrays is providing power to Earth.
 In its original form, known as the solar power satellite, the proposal was intended as an alternate power source for Earth.
 Solar cells would be launched into Earth orbit and assembled, with the resultant generated power being transmitted down to Earth via microwave beams.
 Despite much work on the cost of such a venture, the uncertainty lay in the cost and complexity of fabrication procedures on the lunar surface.